How are homeowners insurance rates determined?

 impact the premium positively.
 If your home is located near a staffed fire station

-for example your rates could decrease.
+for example your rates could decrease. - The replacement cost of your home.

 Replacement cost refers to the amount it would cost to rebuild your home with